 When the sky is covered with dark clouds and it starts raining, everybody feels thrilled.
 One wishes to lie in a cosy bed and thousands of fancies rush through his mind.
 It is most joyful to enjoy listening to the music of the pattering sound of the rain-drops on the shingles of the roof.
 The poet expresses his love for nature and its beauty.This lyrical poem “Rain on the Roof” by Coates Kinney presents the memories aroused in the poet’s mind by the showers falling on the tin roof.
 Through a number of metaphors, the poet shows that the drops of rain falling on the shingles of the roof sends a train of thoughts running in his mind.
 He is reminded of the way his mother used to bid him and his siblings a good night and put them to sleep.
 The poet connects his present with his past through the memories revived by the rain.

+THEME

+The theme of the poem is the healing power of rain.
+The musical sound of raindrops falling on the rooftop at night has the ability to revive sweet memories and rouse fancies in an otherwise busy mind.
+The rain thus soothes and comforts an overworked mind by taking it back to its lovely past.
+Some of our best memories in life are associated with rain.

 Title

+The very title, with a repetition of the sounds ‘r’ and ‘n’ and the long vowels ‘ai’ and ‘oo’ imitates the rhythmic pitter-patter of rain on a tin roof.
+Article ‘the’ before the word ‘roof’ makes it a specific roof – the roof of the poet’s house.
+Thus, the title is very apt as it is suggestive of the childhood memories the poet has of rain.
+The rain has magic like an effect on him every time it falls on his room and lying lazily in his room, he listens to the sheer music of the rain.
+It triggers ‘a thousand dreamy fancies’ in his mind and thousands of memories come alive.
+In particular, the memory of the poet’s mother putting her children to sleep at night is indelible in his mind.
+Every time it rains, the poet relives the golden moments of his childhood.
+Thus, the title of the poem can be termed very appropriate

 MESSAGE